crolllab/teaching/Bioinformatics_Tools/README.md

 - Connect using [Webaccess UNINE](https://webaccess.unine.ch)
 - Navigate to "Logiciels VPN" to download a VPN client (there are also iOS/Android options for tablets) & install it.
 - Launch a VPN connection.

+**Access the website to the server [currently only possible from PCs in the computer room, not the wifi]**
 - Use a web browser to navigate to this site here: [http://130.125.25.239:8787](http://130.125.25.239:8787) (if no page is loading, you may have issues with your VPN connection)

 ![](./images/image_1.png)